negadoctor

 RGB_out = ( RGB_in × exposure + black ) ᵍʳᵃᵈᵉ

-- For this slider, select the color picker and click and drag to select a region that encompasses only the exposed part of the film negative.
+For this slider, select the picker and click and drag to select a region that encompasses only the exposed part of the film negative.
 If you can see unexposed film stock around the edges of your image, ensure that these areas are excluded from the drawn rectangle when calculating the paper black setting.
 Paper black represents the density of the blackest silver-halide crystal available on the virtual paper.
 In the analog development process, this black density always results in non-zero luminance, but the digital pipeline usually expects black to be encoded with a zero RGB value.
 This slider setting lets you remap paper black to pipeline black via an offset.
-You can use the color picker to select a region of the image that should be mapped to black in the final image.
+You can use the picker to select a region of the image that should be mapped to black in the final image.

-- This slider offers one final opportunity to correct any clipping of the highlights.
+This slider offers one final opportunity to correct any clipping of the highlights.
 If you have followed all the previous instructions carefully, you shouldn’t need to adjust this setting.
 Note that you can increase the print exposure while at the same time decreasing the paper gloss, which allows you to brighten the mid-tones without losing any highlights.
-You can use the color picker to select the brightest highlights, or select the entire image without including any unexposed film stock.
+You can use the picker to select the brightest highlights, or select the entire image without including any unexposed film stock.
 This will set the exposure so that the brightest part of the selected region is not clipped.
 Double-check the histogram to make sure that the right part of the histogram doesn’t clip.